About Hope for La Gonave

 Matt’s father, his two brothers, his son, the new OPC missionary and I traveled to La Gonave to visit all the churches and give them a word of encouragement.
 At this time, we spoke with the leaders of the church where, as a family, we had decided to help start a school.
 It was a wonderful time of seeing that God’s warriors may fall in the battle but God’s purposes never fail!

 After returning from Haiti, we all had so much enthusiasm about this project that others became interested.
 Several families began to also “catch the vision” and volunteered to sponsor schools on La Gonave.
-To date, there are four church schools operating where Matt taught and preached and where the OPC missionary continues that work.
+To date, there are five church schools operating where Matt taught and preached.

 Our hope and prayer is that through this ministry children will be taught God’s Word and will become literate individuals who can lead and teach those that come after them from generation to generation and the “hopeless” children whom Matt wept over will no longer be without hope, but rather as promised in the Book of Jeremiah, they will know that the Lord has, “plans for their welfare and not for calamity to give them a future and a hope.”
 We know there is hope for La Gonave and for Haiti.